5 min read

 But to give you some idea of what may be going on, here’s an overview of why your body may be throwin’ ya a curveball:

 Don’t freak out!
 But illnesses — everything from STIs like chlamydia, certain cancers, infections, and blood-clotting disorders — can cause spotting.
-Also, if you deal with PCOS or fibroids, which can throw off your *flow* in all sorts of ways, those conditions may be to blame for some breakthrough bleeding episodes.
+And let's not forget the trio of usual suspects: polycystic ovary syndrome (PCOS), endometriosis, and uterine fibroids.
+These conditions can turn your menstrual cycle into a bit of a wild card.
+If you deal with PCOS or fibroids, which can throw off your *flow* in all sorts of ways, those conditions may be to blame for some breakthrough bleeding episodes.
 If you’re worried, talk to your doctor — they’ll be able to help you figure out what’s going on and put together treatment options that will make you feel more in control of your body and menstrual cycle.

 If you’ve just started to take the birth control pill or the patch or the ring (or really any kind of hormonal birth control), it’s pretty common to deal with some spotting as your body adjusts, especially in the first three months or so.
-But missing a pill or two (or more), even if you’ve been on birth control for years, can cause a couple days of irregular vaginal bleeding in the middle of your menstrual cycle.
+But missing a pill or two (or more), even if you’ve been on birth control for years, can cause a couple of days of irregular vaginal bleeding in the middle of your menstrual cycle.
 Since birth control pills deliver a steady stream of hormones to your system, a sudden break can make your uterus think it’s time to shed its uterine lining, even if you haven’t gotten to the placebo pills yet.
+Additionally, changing up your birth control can cause intermenstrual bleeding.
+Whether you're starting, stopping, or just switching brands, a hormonal change from any of these might throw a mini tantrum in the form of irregular bleeding.

 Saved the fun one for last!
 You might also see a little blood in the middle of your cycle if you’ve had sex that was a little rowdier than normal (or you just weren’t as lubed up as you usually are).
 Rougher sex can cause tears in the vagina or in the perineum (the area between your vagina and rectum).
 Usually, these tears heal pretty quickly, but you might want to give your bits a break for a little while to let them heal and avoid any infections.

-Have you experienced bleeding between periods?
+Have you experienced intermenstrual bleeding? bleeding between periods?
 How did you handle it?
 Share your stories with us in the comments!

 Dr. Brandi Jones, DO is a board certified Obstetrician Gynecologist serving some of the most vulnerable residents of the District of Columbia in a community health center based practice.
 She is a graduate of Hampton University, and earned her medical degree from Philadelphia College of Osteopathic Medicine.
 Dr. Jones is an outdoor cycling novice with big goals, and enjoys international travel experiences.